fractal13/rubiks-cube-solver/docs/Manual.md

 **Usage:** `plan tree|graph astar|bfs|dfs|dl|ids|al|greedy|uc`

 **Description:** Searches for a plan from the current cube to the goal cube.
-Uses only the defined plan actions.
-Uses the search algorithm and frontier specified. `dl` requires the `depth_limit` configuration. `ids` requires the `ids_limit` configuration. `al` requires the `astar_limit` configuration.
+Unlike the `search` command, which uses basic cube rotations, `plan` uses only the defined plan actions.
+Plan actions are higher-level operations that consist of preconditions (a set of cube configurations that must be met) and effects (a sequence of moves to apply).
+This allows for more abstract problem-solving.
+The search algorithm and frontier specified are used. `dl` requires the `depth_limit` configuration. `ids` requires the `ids_limit` configuration. `al` requires the `astar_limit` configuration.
 All algorithms and frontiers require the `generation_limit` and `storage_limit` configurations.
 The `apply_solution` configuration controls whether a solution is applied to the current cube.

 ---